blondered/ods_MTS_RecSys_Challenge_solution/README.md

 # ods and MTS RecSys Course Competition 4th place solution

 [Link to competition](https://ods.ai/tracks/recsys-course2021/competitions/competition-recsys-21)
+[My presentation at MTS RecSys meetup after the competition] (https://www.youtube.com/watch?v=rTjm0IJNpsQ)

 ## Competition objective and result
 The competition was conducted on MTS Kion streaming service dataset with user-item interactions over a 6 months period and both users and items features.
 The task was to make 10 recommendations for all users in a test period (1 week).
 The metric in the competition was map@10.

 Baseline solution was a simple top weekly items recommendation for all users and provided 0,091 on public leaderboard.

-With a two-stage model of implicit recommendations and gradient boostig I was able to achieve 0,115 and a 4th place on public leaderboard.
-Private leaderboard scores are not revealed yet.
+With a two-stage model of implicit recommendations and gradient boostig I was able to achieve 0,115 and a 4th place on both public and private leaderboard.

 ## End-2-end solution
 You can use the following script to reproduce my solution:
 ```
-./full_solution.sh
+pip install -r requirements.txt
+snakemake --cores all
 ```

-#### Requirements

-- Python 3
-- NumPy
-- Pandas
-- Scipy
-- Sklearn
-- Implicit
-- Catboost

 ## Solution description
 My solution included a two-stage model.
 I used item-item CF from implicit library to generate candidates with their scores and Catboost classifier to predict final ranks with classification objective.
 Recommendations for cold users were made with Popular items.